whynotmake-it/rivership/packages/snap/README.md

 dart run snap:assemble
 ```

-Will take all the screenshots in the `.snap` directories around your project and assemble them into a single directory at the root of your project (and potentially do something cool with them in the future 👀)
+Will take all the screenshots in the `.snap` directories around your project and assemble them into a `.snap/assets` directory at the root of your project (and potentially do something cool with them in the future 👀)

 ---